Serving up premier wine + food events throughout the year, all in the name of charity!

 Held in the street of downtown Beaufort, the first events were a huge success and pointed the festival towards growth and expansion.

-In 2006, the administrative tasks were handed off to Patricia Suggs, Executive Director of the Beaufort Historical Association and board member of Beaufort Wine and Food.
-Along with support from Brent Creelman, Executive Director of the Friends of the Museum (and also board member of Beaufort Wine and Food), the festival continued to grow and draw larger numbers of guests each year.
+With the help of a hard working board, countless volunteers, culinary and beverage support, the festival continued to grow and draw larger numbers of guests each year.
 The support of these individuals and their organizations shaped Beaufort Wine and Food to reflect the event you see today.

 Organization Expansion …